The Geometry of the Good

 Core Structural Principles

-1. Directedness
+1. Relational Directedness

 2. Contradiction Debt

-Unfulfilled obligations generate accumulating structural tension.
+Unresolved failures generate accumulating structural tension.

 3. Trust as Infrastructure